Decomposing Prediction Mechanisms for In-Context Recall: Final performance with position in segment and needle position within haystack

 We can also see how well the model can use recalled information as a function of the position we are trying to predict within the test segment.
 This parallels the natural language questions in \cite{liu-etal-2024-lost} that spawned widespread ``needle in haystack'' testing for LLMs generally \citep{kamradt2023needle}.
 Figs.~\ref{fig:ortho_needle_pos_error_ratios} and~\ref{fig:ident_needle_pos_error_ratios} show the effect of the needle position on the prediction performance of the orthogonal and identity models respectively.
 Here, we can see the first observation prediction quality in black showing higher quality when the needle is in the earlier positions within the context (larger position values in the figure).
 This is somewhat different from the ``U-shaped'' curve found for language-based LLMs although both have better performance when asking about the first thing seen.
 Meanwhile, the observation prediction quality for the second position is actually slightly better if the needle is closest to the test segment.

 In Fig.~\ref{fig:needle_pos_combined}, we look at how the effect of the needle position develops throughout the training of the orthogonal model.
-Again, the median squared error of its predictions on different indices in the test segment are shown for 19 needle positions for many training checkpoints.
+Again, the median squared error of its predictions on different indices in the test segment are shown for 19 needle positions for 10 different training checkpoints.
 For indices 7 and 8 in the test segment, the trend of better predictions for closer positions to the test segment is the first trend to develop in training and is sustained throughout.
-This same trend is also seen in indices 2 and 3 after $4.10 \times 10^6$ training examples have been processed, but by $3.17 \times 10^7$ training examples the model's predictions for the needle positions furthest away from the test segment start to improve.
+This same trend is also seen in indices two and three after $4.10 \times 10^6$ training examples have been processed, but by $3.17 \times 10^7$ training examples the model's predictions for the needle positions furthest away from the test segment start to improve for indices one, two, and three.